1. Why use this guide?

 4.2 Using discharge papers

 If a rough date of discharge is known, it may be possible to trace the regiment in which a soldier served by using various registers of discharges.
-It should be noted that trying to trace an individual soldier in this way may be time-consuming, with no guarantee of success.
+Trying to trace an individual soldier in this way can be time-consuming, with no guarantee of success.
 The registers are not complete but they are a useful potential source of information.
 A number of these pieces contain information on soldiers whose discharge document would not be in WO 97.

 |Year of discharge||Method of discharge||Catalogue reference|

 |1817-1829||By purchase||WO 25/3845-3847|

 |1838-1855||Free or free deferred pension||WO 25/3851-3858|

 |1861-1870||Free permanent pension, modified/deferred pension, or purchase||WO 25/3863|